Rescheduling the Hagenbuch Reunion to June 2022

 - Conrad and Mary (Ruckle) Hagenbuch.
 Conrad was born in 1790 and died in 1865; and his wife, Mary, was born in 1790 and died in 1875.
 Conrad is the older brother of Charles, mentioned above.

-- Henry W. and Emma (Troxell) Hagenbuch.
-Henry was born in 1834 and died in 1893; his wife, Emma, was born in 1854 and died in 1938.
+- Henry W. Hagenbuch and his sister, Emma (Hagenbuch) Troxell.
+Henry was born in 1834 and died in 1893; his sister, Emma, was born in 1854 and died in 1938.
 Henry was a son of Charles and Elizabeth (Hess) Hagenbuch.
 He was a Civil War veteran and a renowned photographer in the area.

 - Solomon D. Hagenbuch was born in 1838 and died in 1864 at the Battle of Petersburg, Virginia serving as Sergeant in the 53rd Pennsylvania Volunteers.
 He was the son of John Phineas and Barbara (Dentler) Hagenbuch.
 Solomon’s grandfather was Conrad Hagenbuch, and his line is: Andreas (b.
 1715) > John (b.
 1763) > Conrad (b.
 1790) > John Phineas (b.
 1812) > Solomon (b.
 1838).